Samirnunes/chimera/README.md

 Docker containers act as Workers.
 To run the created distributed system, it will be given a standardized interface named `Chimera`, on which a Master type and a port must be selected for the server in the host machine.

 The client-master and master-workers communications are made via REST APIs when endpoints are called.
-Otherwise, message passing via the TCP protocol in the transport layer is used to exchange informations between master and workers - for example, when gradients in the distributed SGD need to be exchanged.

 ## Examples